pankaj3108/urlHashingSystem/setup.md

 # How to Use this application

-1) you have to clone this repository in your local system.
+1) You have to clone this repository in your local system.
 cloning: git clone https://github.com/pankaj3108/urlHashingSystem/

 Now to set up this application you have to do some changes: